Sanika198/Adbms-project/README.md

-# Adbms-project

-Please read final project report to get an idea about the project.
+Please Read the Final_Report.docx  file to get the idea of this project.